jbaxe2/plato.crf/README.md

   * Currently does not support preview of discussions, tests, grade center, users, groups, etc.

-The client is still a current work-in-progress, but is now *1.0*.
+The client is still a current work-in-progress, but is now *1.1*.

+TODO:
+* The Plato Archived Courses Viewer is currently being developed as a different project.
+Once completed, this will take the place of the simplified archive viewer for this application.
+* More tests must be written, including component tests.
+* This application went through *major* interface changes with the transition from 1.0 to 1.1, and resulting code should be refactored.